-- Usage respects the operating and storage conditions specified in the Environmental and Operating Conditions. - Proper installation of the Wrist Camera specified in the Installation and the following subsections. - Usage under normal one-shift operation (40 h a week) - Usage respects maintenance specified in the Maintenance of the Wrist Camera. - Usage respects recommended payload and forces specified in the Mechanical Specifications of Wrist Camera.
+- Usage respects the operating and storage conditions specified in the Environmental and Operating Conditions section. - Proper installation of the Wrist Camera specified in the Installation section and the following subsections. - Usage under normal one-shift operation (40 h a week) - Usage respects maintenance specified in the Maintenance section. - Usage respects recommended payload and forces specified in the Mechanical Specifications of Wrist Camera section.